 Now that your baby has a sense of object permanence -- the knowledge that you still exist even when you’re not around -- bedtimes and nap times may be more of a struggle.
 This separation anxiety should go away by the time your child is around 2 years old.
 Don’t be too worried if your baby fusses every time you try to leave the room.
 The crying shouldn’t last for more than a few minutes.
 Be consistent in your routine and that will help both you and baby adjust.

 Eighth Month Baby Milestones: Eating

 Your 8-month-old will still be taking 24 to 32 ounces of formula or breast milk every day.
 But mealtimes should also involve an increasing variety of foods, including baby cereal, fruits and vegetables, and mashed or pureed meats.
 As the solids increase, the breast milk or formula will decrease.
 Some babies at this age are so fascinated by table foods that they are less interested in feeding from the bottle or breast.
 You may notice that your baby's diet is starting to switch to more solids versus solely milk.
-But he still needs about 16-20 ounces of breast milk or formula until he can switch to cow’s milk after his first birthday.
+But they still need about 16-20 ounces of breast milk or formula until they can switch to cow’s milk after their first birthday.